Can I build an extension to my house without having to seek planning permission?

 Does an attic conversion require planning permission?

-Can I convert my garage to living accommodation without permission?
+Can I convert my garage to living accommodation without planning permission?

 Yes, subject to the provisions of Part 1 of the 2nd Schedule to the Planning & Development Regulations 2001 (i.e. the garage must be attached to the dwelling).